 Mr. Setha Pituthecha and the other 386 plaintiffs filed a lawsuit to the Industrial Estate Authority of Thailand as the 1st defendant and Industrial Estate Authority Commission as the 2nd defendant requesting the Court to dismiss the announcement of the Industrial Estate Authority Commission with regard to the establishment of the General Industrial Estate in Rayong (at Bankai) dated April 20, 2011 on October 19, 2011.
-The Administrative Court ordered IRPC Public Company Limited to be the 3rd defendant because it is a private company working together with the Industrial Estate Authority of Thailand in operating the Rayong Industrial Estate (Bankai) which is being operated under the Eco-industry and emphasises on those environmental-friendly and creativity.
+The Administrative Court ordered IRPC Public Company Limited to be the 3rd defendant because it is a private company working together with the Industrial Estate Authority of Thailand in operating the Rayong Industrial Estate (Bankai) which is being operated under the Ecoindustry and emphasises on those environmental-friendly and creativity.

 In January 2014, the Plaintiff filed a petition to the Supreme Administrative Court requesting for urgent consideration by asking to temporarily protect public benefits and the environment prior to the Court's judgement.
 The Plaintiff claimed that the Company continued the construction over disputed land which violated the judgement of the Administrative Court while this case was being considered by the Supreme Administrative Court.
 Following the facts, after the Administrative Court's judgement, the Company has done everything according to the sentences.
 So the Company's project was approved and further announced in the Government Gazette mentioning that the Company's plots of land are legally part of the new industrial estate.
 Thus, the petition of the plaintiff was illegal.
 The Company has not done anything to violate the judgement of the Administrative Court.
+The Company and the 1st and 2nd defendants have filed an objection to the Supreme Administrative Court.
 As at December 31, 2017, the case is currently being considered by the Supreme Administrative Court.